Aaron Wilber

 Interest

-We have two areas of focus: 1) Understanding the brain dynamics that allow us to derive a sense of location from a body-centered view of the world and how these brain systems participate in learning and memory.
-A critical role of this brain network is to update our internal map of the environment when there is a conflict with the external environment (something we experience when getting reoriented after being lost).
-2) This work exploring normal mechanisms informs parallel research on how these neural networks are altered by mental and memory disorders such as Alzheimer’s disease.
-These two areas of focus are designed to advance our progress towards a long-term goal to use maternal separation as a model to assess the contribution of neonatal stress to the development of mental and age-related cognitive disorders.
+The Wilber Lab focuses on two key research areas: 1) Understanding the brain activity patterns that allow us to derive a sense of location from a body-centered view of the world, and examining how these brain systems participate in learning and memory.
+A critical role of the brain networks studied in the Wilber Lab is to update our internal map of the environment when there is a mismatch between internal perception and external cues—such as the experience of reorienting after being lost.
+2) Investigating how normal neural mechanisms are disrupted by memory and mental disorders such as Alzheimer’s disease.
+These complementary research tracks allow insights into both the diseased and the healthy brain, with each informing the other.

 Current Research